-Or if you want to join online, the cost is only £30.
+Or if you want to join online via interactive video link, the cost is only £30.
 Ideal if you can't get to Camberwell in person and want to join from the comfort of your home.

 "I really enjoyed the classes.
 The class is small so Mark has time to help up individually.
 We also learnt positions we could do at home ourselves.
 After the classes I'd always feel like I was floating a little bit!"

 "Having not done yoga for over four years it was a great way of getting back into it.
 I was looking forward to my Thursday evenings each week and the relaxed yet energised feeling I got after each class.
 I especially enjoyed the small sequences you taught us as the 'homework' - they were great to keep doing during the week and I find myself still doing them in the evenings.
 I found the 'mindfulness' aspect very interesting, and something that could find itself into my everyday life."

 "I really enjoyed the six weeks and very much looked forward to each class...
 I found the cost of the course very reasonable and have already recommended it to friends.
 The venue is perfect.
 The tuition was good, [Mark has] a very calming presence and [his] voice was pitched just right..."

 "My feedback is very positive on the tuition, you have a very pleasant and patient way to guide beginners through the first steps.
 I never felt pushed or not being good enough, which is quite important."

 Great class, very calm and good for beginners with plenty of repetition so we could remember the practice."